chainguard-dev/edu/content/chainguard/migration-guides/tutorial/index.md

 we'll see, this is relatively straightforward, but it is important to be aware of some of the differences to other common images.

 ---
 ## TL;DR Porting Key Points

 * Chainguard Images have no shell or package manager by default.
 This is great for security, but sometimes you need these things, especially in builder images.
 For those cases we have `-dev` images (e.g. `cgr.dev/chainguard/python:latest-dev`) which do include a shell and package manager.
-* Chainguard Images typically don't run as root, so a "USER root" statement may be required before installing software
+* Chainguard Images typically don't run as root, so a `USER root` statement may be required before installing software
 * The `-dev` images and `wolfi-base` use busybox by default, so any `groupadd` or `useradd` commands will need to be ported to `addgroup` and `adduser`